wplib/box-docs/mkdocs/glossary.md

 ??? note "Why we plan to stop using [Vagrant](#vagrant)"
     This extremely inefficent use of storage is but one of the many reasons we are planning to replace Vagrant with our own solution in the very near future.

+### Site Builder
+Here at the WPLib Box team we define a _"Site Builder"_ as someone who installs WordPress, plugins, and themes &mdash; who might tweak the HTML, CSS, JS or PHP from time to time &mdash; but for the most part is not and does not consider themselves a _"programmer."_

+We **love** professional Site Builders and think they provide an invaluable service to their clients so we are just as excited to hear from site builders how we can make WPLib Box better to help them their do their jobs as we are to hear from front-end or even backend WordPress developers.

+### Front-end Developer
+Here at the WPLib Box team we define a _"Front-end Developer"_ as someone who minimally has HTML and CSS skills &mdash; especially for responsive design &mdash; and who may or may not have Javascript programming skills and/or front-end build system skills combined with a CSS preprocessor like SASS or LESS.
+In our experience front-end development and theme development go hand-in-hand, although front-end developers can be found building plugins as well.

+And we **love** professional front-end developers as without them WordPress sites would never be as compelling nor as functional as so many WordPress sites and themes have become.
+So we are very interested to hear from front-end developers how we can make WPLib Box better to help them their do their jobs.

+### Backend Developer
+Here at the WPLib Box team we define a _"Backend Developer"_ as someone who focuses on the PHP, MySQL and possibly REST API aspects of a WordPress site.
+In our experience backend development and plugin development go hand-in-hand but that doesn't mean backend developers can't have significant sway over theme code as many back end developers do.

+And finally we **love** professional backend developers because frankly we are backend developers too!
+Without us, WordPress sites would never have the deep level of functionality that requires server-side coding and database expertise.
+So we are also very interested to hear from backend developers whose workflow may differ from our own so that we can make WPLib Box better for you.

 ## Suggestions for Improvement
 If you have any terms to add or suggestions for improvement to our existing descriptions we **welcome** your suggestions.
 So please help out your fellow developers and [**fork this repo**](https://github.com/wplib/box-docs),